The Friendly Website created by a Caregiver for Caregivers

 FAQ link coming shortly

-I am almost willing to bet that you didn't know that I even have a new series of books (coming soon) all about Homecare!
+I am almost willing to bet that you didn't know that I have a new series of books (coming soon) all about Home care!

-They are meant to take someone like a caregiver quickly through the various stages of home care.
-This could be caring for an elderly friend, spouse or someone fresh out of the hospital and gives an potential caregiver some background information beforehand helping to smooth the road to a faster recovery of the patient.
+They are meant to take a caregiver quickly through the various stages of home care.
+This could be caring for an elderly friend, spouse or someone fresh out of the hospital and give the potential caregiver some background information to smooth the road for a faster recovery of the patient.

 Book 1 is hot off the press and can be ordered through Amazon.
 Here are a few extracts from Book 1.

-The Ultimate at Home Caregiver Guide Book 1
+The Ultimate Caregiver at Home Manual Book 1

 On page 20, I discuss how most medical care professionals choose to begin the process.